hanino87/nackademin_testautomatisering_kvalit24/labs/09_containers/README.md

 export an environment variable `export APP_FRONT_URL=http://???`

-docker run --rm   --network infrahannes_default   -e APP_FRONT_URL=http://infrahannes-app-frontend-1/   test_pw

 # i build an own network so i dont colide with infra network for the oter labs.

+#  rm - take away container as soon you run the container

+# --network infrahannes_default name of the network infra folder wuth compose file

+# -e (export) env variabel and value is app-frontend beacuse service name is that in the compose file

+# test_pw the image to run the container from

-docker run --rm   --network infrahannes_default   -e APP_FRONT_URL=http://infrahannes-app-frontend-1/   test_pw
+docker run --rm  --network infrahannes_default   -e APP_FRONT_URL=http://-app-frontend/   test_pw